 A look at the state of the market for scanning and document management

 For parts or all of the last two years, many people who work in “office” roles have done so from home.
 That has meant that many of the “office” documents they relied on access to have been unavailable at times.
-And now, that’s helping to shape how organizations look at their approach to document management and to digital transformation writ large.
+And now, that’s helping to shape how organizations look at their approach to and to writ large.

 We discuss: